Childhood Arc ~ I'm Quite Knowledgeable! ~

 "Please.
 Could you check?"

-"Yes.
-I could wait forever — well, that's an exaggeration, but I can wait an hour."
+"Of course.
+I could wait forever — well, that's an exaggeration, but an hour is fine."

 "It won't take that long.
 I'll be right back."